History: Conquest and independence

 Atahualpa is assassinated in an ambush and his army is massacred.
 In two years, the Spanish have managed to dissolve the Inca empire and the emperor Charles Quint divides the territory into two areas, controlled by Diego de Almagro for Alto-Peru (now Bolivia) and Francisco Pizarro for the lands to the North of Cuzco.

-To complete his conquest and unification of the kingdom, Pizarro entrusts the direction of the country to the emperor Manco II, brother of Huascar and Atahualpa.
+To complete his conquest and unification of the kingdom, Pizarro entrusts the direction of the country to the emperor Manco Inca (Manco II), half-brother of Huascar and Atahualpa.
 In 1536, Manco II realizes the true intentions of the plundering Spaniards and encourages his population to revolt and rebuild the Inca empire.
-A few tribes followed the emperor; others, like Kollas, remained faithful to the Spaniards.
+After several decades of resistance warfare, Manco II was trapped and assassinated by the Spaniards.
+He was succeeded by his sons, who continued the struggle.
+The struggle came to an end in 1572 when Tupac Amaru was captured and killed by the Spaniards.

 Diego de Almagro founds the town of Tupiza.